 Over the last sixty-five years, tens of thousands of puppy mills have popped up all over the world.
 The result has been an overwhelming surplus of dogs without homes, millions of which are eventually euthanized in animal shelters.
 Sweeping public education of this issue needs to take place before the cycle can be broken.
 However, positive steps have been taken over the last 15 years to begin bringing the issue to light.
 Through the public awareness campaigns of national and regional animal welfare organizations, many people now know about the deplorable conditions inside puppy mills and the staggering number of dogs killed each year in animal shelters.

 A growing number of cities and states have banned the sale of puppy mill dogs at retail stores.
 At the beginning of 2016, about 100 U.S. cities had forbidden them, but the number has approximately tripled since then.
 Some of the major cities that have enacted anti-puppy mill laws thus far are Atlanta, Salt Lake City, Los Angeles, West Hollywood, San Diego, Phoenix, Albuquerque, Austin, El Paso, Chicago, Boston, Philadelphia, Toronto, Toledo, Hoboken, Miami Beach, and Palm Beach.
-States are also following suit: California, Maryland and Maine no longer allow pet store sales.
+States are also following suit: California no longer allows pet store sales unless they come from rescues and shelters, and Maryland has banned pet store sales as well.
 Furthermore New York, Illinois, Pennsylvania, New Hampshire and Wisconsin are now also considering legislation that would end the sale of puppy-mill dogs.

 State Legislation Regulating Puppy Mills